Crell/php-rfcs/generics/use-cases.md

 ### Typescript

+* Generic classes and functions.
+* Type inference.
-* Runtime erased (lost when compiling to Javascript)
+* Runtime erased (lost when compiling to Javascript).

 ## Examples